 How we collect personal information also depends on the nature of your dealings with us.

 We collect personal information directly from you whenever it is reasonable and practical to do so.
 We may also collect personal information from third parties in the course of providing goods or services to you or to them.
-We may monitor and record your communications with us (including email and telephone) for security, dispute resolution and training purposes.
+We may monitor and record your communications with us (including email and telephone) for security, dispute resolution and training purposes (subject to applicable law).

 We collect personal information: